paulmars/huffshell/Readme.md

 * Examines your system for binaries and aliases and avoids reassigning them.
 * Huffman inspired symbol generation.
 * Handy gem packaging.
+* Works with Bash history & Zsh history
-* Works out of the box with oh-my-zsh.
+* Works out of the box with oh-my-zsh (datetime history).

 Installation
 ---------------------